dgvncsz0f/sssfs/README.rst

 The first idea was to represent the directories using some data structure like a /BTree/ or a /Hash/.
-Conflicts would be solved using a merge algorithm, and if the conflict couldn't be solved by the merging algorithm, say two updates on the file, the latest transaction would win.
+Conflicts would be solved using a merge algorithm, and if the conflict couldn't be solved by the merging algorithm, say two concurrent updates on the same file, the latest transaction, i.e., the one with the most recent timestamp, would win.

-The problem with this approach is that s3 makes no guarantees when an object will be available.
+The main problem with this approach is that s3 makes no guarantees when an object will be available.
 Then we might miss the conflict, leaving the resolution for the s3 itself.
 Thus, great potential for huge data losses.

 The other ideas were all some variation of this and do not deserve to be mentioned.